Use CSS Opacity & RGBA to Fix Browser Compatibility Issue

 Implementing RGBA to apply CSS Opacity

-In the above example, using RGBA solves the issue we were facing while using the opacity property.
+In the above example, RGBA solves the issue you faced while using the opacity property.
 The children element, that is the h1 element, does not get the opacity of its parent div element.

 Browser Compatibility Issues with CSS Opacity and RGBA